AdobeDocs/experience-manager-65.en/help/sites-administering/workflows-starting.md

     * **Payload**

-      This can be a page, node, asset, package, amongst other resources.
+      This can be a page, node, asset, package, among other resources.

     * **Title**